 Assessment has become the foundation of all levels of education.
-A qualitative approach and a case study research design were adopted for this study.
+The purpose of this study was to examine the efficacy of formative assessment practices in Social Studies instructions at Holy Child College of Education in the Western Region of Ghana.A qualitative approach and a case study research design were adopted for this study.
 The case study focused on the teacher-trainees views and roles of formative assessment in the teaching and learning process in Social Studies lessons.
 The population for this study included all seventy-five (75) final-year teacher-trainees offering a general programme for a Bachelor of Education in Social Studies in the Holy Child College of Education in the Western Region of Ghana.
 Purposive and convenience sampling techniques were used to select the College of Education and respondents for the study.
 A purposive sampling technique was used to sample the college and municipality in the Western Region.
 Twenty (20) teacher trainees on teaching practice were conveniently sampled for the study.
 A semi-structured interview guide was the main tool used in data collection.
 The data was analysed by the use of the interpretative technique based on the themes arrived at during the data collection from the interview.
 Formative assessment is an act or the process of finding out what students have learnt through questions and answers, before, during and at the end of the lesson.
 Formative assessment is an effective diagnostic tool for assessors and assesses to remedy deficiencies while learning is ongoing.
-Formative assessment helps teachers to establish what students already know and what they need to learn.
-The effectiveness of every concept taught in the classroom depends solely on formative assessment, whereby both teachers and learners receive feedback during the learning interactions.
+Formative assessment helps teachers establish what students already know and need to learn.
+The effectiveness of every concept taught in the classroom depends solely on formative assessment, whereby teachers and learners receive feedback during the learning interactions.
 It should also be noted that formative assessment contributes to the learner's learning performance and views, and teachers can identify the weaknesses of learners for guidance to be given in the learning process.
 It shows that its usage can enhance the efficacy of instructional strategies.
 The indication is that formative assessment ensures effective classroom engagement for teachers and students.
 On the whole, assessment for learning is a gradual engagement that takes place endlessly throughout ongoing classroom learning activities to offer immediate feedback for assessors and assesses to close the gap identified in the ongoing learning situation.